Robust Symbol Level Precoding for Overlay Cognitive Radio Networks: Numerical Results

 Next we consider the norm-bounded CSI error model discussed in Section \ref{NormBound}.
-With the SM threshold for the PUs and CUs set to 1.5, we plot the BER of the PUs and CUs as the norm of one error ($\epsilon_{p,k}$ or $\epsilon_{c,j}$) changes as $\log_{10}\epsilon$ while the norm of the other is fixed to 0.3.
+With the SM threshold for the PUs and CUs set to 1.5, we plot the throughput of the PUs and CUs as the norm of one error ($\epsilon_{p,k}$ or $\epsilon_{c,j}$) changes as $\log_{10}\epsilon$ while the norm of the other is fixed to 0.3 { {\cite{masouros2015exploiting}}}.
 For simplicity, we assume that the CSI error bounds are the same for all users: $\epsilon_{p,k}=\epsilon_{p}$ and $\epsilon_{c,j}=\epsilon_{c}$.
-Fig.~\ref{BoundEpsilonPrimaryBER} and Fig.~\ref{BoundEpsilonCognitiveBER} respectively show the BER for the PUs and CUs as a function of the error bound, and demonstrate that the proposed robust precoder can mitigate the CSI uncertainty and provide a much lower BER compared to the non-robust precoder.
-With the robustness introduced, the BER of the PUs and CUs actually decrease as the norm of the corresponding error increases.
-This can be explained by examining Eq.~(\ref{BoundOptimization}), where we see that a larger error bound creates a larger effective SM in the constraint, which provides the robustness necessary to account for the imperfect channel.
+Fig.~\ref{BoundEpsilonPrimaryThroughput} and Fig.~\ref{BoundEpsilonCognitiveThroughput} respectively show the {throughput} for the PUs and CUs as a function of the error bound, and demonstrate that the proposed robust precoder can mitigate the CSI uncertainty and provide a much {higher throughput} compared to the non-robust precoder.
+With the robustness introduced, the {throughput} of the PUs and CUs actually {increases} as the norm of the corresponding error increases.
+This can be explained by examining~(\ref{C2-1}) and~(\ref{C2-2}), where we see that a larger error bound creates a larger effective SM in the constraint, which provides the robustness necessary to account for the imperfect channel {and also imperfect knowledge of $\mathbf{x}_p$ and $f_p$}.
 There is however a price to be paid for this robustness, as clearly seen in Fig.~\ref{BoundEpsilonPower}, which shows that the robust schemes require the CBS to operate with significantly more power, especially as the error bound increases.
 It is clear from these results that the worst-case approach based on the norm-bounded CSI error leads to a conservative design.

 In order to quantify the power-performance trade-off between the robust and non-robust designs, in Fig.~\ref{BoundEpsilonEE} we plot the energy efficiency (EE) of the approaches, defined as the ratio between the throughput calculated from Eq.~(\ref{throughput}) and the transmit power per channel: